LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins LLM platform

-While resolving the prompts, LLMs process the data sent by plugins, which could be exploited by plugins to send instructions to control the LLM platform~\cite{bagdasaryan2023ab}.
+\textbf{Inject malicious response.} While resolving the prompts, LLMs process the data sent by plugins, which could be exploited by plugins to send instructions to control the LLM platform~\cite{bagdasaryan2023ab}.
 Plugins may not only directly send the malicious response but instead point the platform to a URL that hosts the malicious response~\cite{frail_plugin_review}.